UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 conda install pandas memory_profiler jupyterlab jupyterlab-git jupyterlab-spellchecker jupytext
 ```

+If the above command fails, try installing a few packages at a time instead of all of them at once.

 We will grade part of your assignments in MDS using the Otter-Grader package.
 For your Jupyter-based assignments, you need to install Otter-Grader using the following command:

 ```bash